houby-studio/lazyadmin/README.md

 #### Visual Studio Code

+* Install following extensions (not all are required, but helpful):
+  * C# - ms-dotnettools.csharp
+  * Docker - ms-azuretools.vscode-docker
+  * PowerShell - ms-vscode.powershell
+  * JS-CSS-HTML Formatter - lonefy.vscode-js-css-html-formatter
+  * Markdown ALl in One - yzhang.markdown-all-in-one
+  * markdownlint - davidanson.vscode-markdownlint
-* Project has to have [launch.json](launch.json), which is already present in this project.
+* TODO: Project has to have [launch.json](launch.json), which is already present in this project.

+#### Other tools

+This is the list of other helpful software we have installed on our development machines.

+* **.NET 5 SDK x64 (Required!)**
+* **WebView2 Runtime (Required!)**
+* Github Desktop - Recommended for version control
+* Git - Recommended for version control
+* Docker desktop

 #### Create Visual Studio project

+We are following this guide how to [setup new WinUI3 project][10].

-* Start Visual Studio
+* [Start Visual Studio][12]
 * Create new project
 * Blank App, Packaged (WinUI in Desktop)
-* lazyadmin
+* lazyadmin (Windows 10 2004)

+*

 #### Notes